-Chances are, when you’ve browsed an edition of Welcome Home Community Newspaper at your local coffee shop, doctor’s office, or along with your daily mail, you probably saw someone you know featured in the issue.
-Welcome Home Community Newspaper has been a part of San Antonio’s North Side for over 14 years, and is proud of its distinction as an invaluable source of local news for its ever-growing readership.
+Chances are, when you’ve browsed an edition of Welcome Home at your local coffee shop, doctor’s office, along with your daily mail, or you probably saw someone you know featured in the issue.
+Welcome Home has been a part of Northern San Antonio for over 14 years, and is proud of its distinction as an invaluable source of local news for its ever-growing readership.

-In today’s world, you may have a difficult time finding a newspaper that shines a spotlight on the good things in life – the accomplishments of our amazing youth, inspirational stories behind charities and non-profit organizations, and the residents and local businesses that comprise the heart of our community.
-However, northern San Antonio residents are fortunate to have just that; a community newspaper that exudes everything that its owner and staff believe in: optimism, hope, and good news.
+In today’s world, you may have a difficult time finding a tabloid that shines a spotlight on the good things in life – the accomplishments of our amazing youth, inspirational stories behind charities and non-profit organizations, and the residents and local businesses that comprise the heart of our community.
+However, Northern San Antonio residents are fortunate to have just that; a community publication that exudes everything that its owner and staff believe in: optimism, hope, and good news.

-In May of 2001, the first edition of Welcome Home Community Newspaper was published.
-From its humble beginnings as a single edition reaching 6,000 homes, the paper has steadily grown to five editions featuring customized local content each month.
-The publication reaches nine San Antonio zip codes, over 65,000 homes and businesses in direct mail, and over 15,000 residents in rack distribution.
+In May of 2001, the first edition of Welcome Home was published.
+From its humble beginnings as a single edition reaching 6,000 homes, Welcome Home has steadily grown to five editions featuring customized local content each month.
+The publication reaches nine San Antonio zip codes, over 40,000 homes and businesses in direct mail, and over 35,000 residents in rack distribution.
+Over 75,000 readers currently!

 As Russell Groomer, Owner and Publisher of Welcome Home, has watched the steady growth and success of the publication over the last decade, he has never forgotten what makes the publication so special to local readers.

 In addition to spreading good news, Welcome Home has always been a strong advocate for local and community businesses.
-The only paper of its kind in northern San Antonio, Welcome Home provides businesses the opportunity to reach their most likely customer base.
-Many advertisers have been with the newspaper since the very beginning – a testament to the success generated and loyal customers gained through the services of Welcome Home.
+The only publication of its kind in Northern San Antonio, Welcome Home provides businesses the opportunity to reach their most relevant customer base.
+Many advertisers have been with the publication since the very beginning – a testament to the success generated and loyal customers gained through the services of Welcome Home.

 “Over the years, Welcome Home has become the go-to publication for new businesses in the community,” observed Groomer.
 “We’ve established wonderful relationships with our advertisers.”

-One of Welcome Home’s most loyal advertisers, Independence Hill Retirement Resort Community, has been with the paper for years.
+One of Welcome Home’s most loyal advertisers, Independence Hill Retirement Resort Community, has been with the publication for years.

 Dr. Monica Allison of Stone Oak Vision Source, another long-term client, writes a monthly informative column in several editions of the paper, another wonderful option for Welcome Home’s advertisers.